sahib/timeq/README.md

 * If one bucket becomes corrupt for some reason, you loose only the data in this bucket.
 * On ``Shovel()`` we can cheaply move buckets if they do not exist in the destination.
+* ...and some more optimizations.

 ### How do I choose the right size of my buckets?

-It depends on a few things:
+It depends on a few things.
+Answer the following questions in a worst case scenario:

 - How much memory do you have at hand?
-- In the worst case, how many items would you push to a single bucket?
+- How many items would you push to a single bucket?
 - How big is each item?
 - How many buckets should be open at the same time?

 As `timeq` uses `mmap(2)` internally, only the pages that were accessed are actually mapped to physical memory.
-However when pushing a lot of data this is mapped to physical memory as all accessed pages of a bucket stay open (which is good if you Pop immediately after).
+However when pushing a lot of data this is mapped to physical memory, as all accessed pages of a bucket stay open (which is good if you Pop immediately after).
 So you should be fine if this evaluates to true:

 `BytesPerItem * ItemsPerBucketInWorstCase * MaxOpenParallelBuckets < BytesMemoryAvailable - WiggleRoom`.